guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-luks2-encryption/index.en.md

 pacman -Syy
 ```

-Use [reflector](https://xyne.dev/projects/reflector) to generate a new set of mirrors to be user by Arch Linux package manager, `pacman`.
+Use [reflector](https://xyne.dev/projects/reflector) to generate a new set of mirrors to be used by `pacstrap`.

 ```shell
 reflector --verbose --protocol https --latest 10 --sort rate --country GB --country IR --save /etc/pacman.d/mirrorlist